ejohnso9/xmlrpc/Doc/HelloWorld_tutorial.md

         #pragma mark -

-1. Check the build
+8. Check the build

     OK, at this point we've added everything we need to run a sample client.
-Build (but don't run) you client to make sure everything is clean.
+Build (but don't yet run) your client to make sure we have a clean build.
 (CMD-Shift-B, CMD-B)

-    If you don't have a clean build, fix any errors or review the document and redo steps until you get a clean build.
+    If not, fix any errors or review the document and redo steps until you get a clean build.

-1. Build the sample server
+9. Build the sample server

     Eric Czarny has included a complete test server written in Java with the XMLRPC distribution.
-I think that's awesome, and building and running it is a snap.
-From the directory above where you downloaded the XMLRPC distribution, execute the following two commands to build and build and launch the server:
+I think that is imply awesome, and building and running it is a snap!
+From the directory where you downloaded the XMLRPC distribution, execute the following two commands to build and launch the server:

-        cd "xmlrpc/Tools/Test Server"
+        cd "Tools/Test Server"
         ant

+    (Note that the argument to `cd` is double-quoted here because of the space in the name of the directory.)
 You should see some output at the command line, and then be presented with a window titled "Control Panel" that has a very simple interface.
+That's the sample server, up and running.
+Awesome.

     Click the "Start" button, and we're ready to go!

-1. Run your application
+10. Run your application

     Go back to Xcode, and run your application.
-The final line of output should be:
+The final line of output should read something like:

+        2011-05-24 15:28:24.201 SimpleXMLRPCClient[754:207] Received: "Hello, World!" from the server!

-1. Congratulations.
+11. Congratulations.
 Welcome to XMLRPC.

     That's not a very exciting application, but it is a real, genuine XMLRPC call.

     Other tutorials talk about putting XMLRPC to work in a more realistic environment.